ZainabKamel/NGS2-Project/README.md

 ```
 you can find the heatmap of the DEGs of untrimmed data attached in file entitled hisat_output.pdf
 ```
-# Visualization of DEGS of untrimmed data using IGV

 # Data trimming
 ```